Physician Assistant Studies

 - Present evidence of completion of the Basic Life Support for Health Professionals course approved by the American Heart Association.
 The certificate must be valid for one year after the beginning of the program.

 - Meet technical standards of the program in order to successfully undertake the course of study.
 These standards are available upon request from the program.
-Matriculating students must also demonstrate evidence of good physical health and have up-to-date immunizations (MMR, tetanus, and a complete Hepatitis B series, including a titer demonstrating immunity), and a PPD (Plus chest x-ray for PPD+ individuals).
+Matriculating students must also demonstrate evidence of good physical health and have up-to-date immunizations (MMR, tetanus, and a complete Hepatitis B series, varicella zoster virus or a titer demonstrating immunity, current influenza vaccination) and a PPD (Plus chest x-ray for PPD+ individuals).

 - Competitive applicants will be invited to interview with members of the program’s admission committee.